Reynolds and Branson: Origins

 The original company can be traced back to 1816 (see Grace's Guide which is the leading source of historical information on industry and manufacturing in Britain).
 Edward Matterson was a druggist who ran the firm after being employed by Allen and Hanburys.
 He was educated at Leeds Grammar School.
 In 1822 the company moved to 13 Briggate, Leeds.
 In 1833 William West F.R.S. took over the company after Matterson went bankrupt (see The bankrupt directory: being a complete register of all the bankruptcies, with their residences, trades, and dates when they appeared in the London gazette, from December 1820 to April 1843).
 In 1839 Thomas Harvey joined the business, when William West left the company to pursue analytical chemistry.
-The firm was then renamed Thomas Harvey.
-Harvey was born at Barnsley into a Quaker family.
+The firm was then renamed Thomas Harvey (Quaker).
+Harvey was born in 1811 at Barnsley into a Quaker family.
 His father was a linen manufacturer.
-The second of five children, he was educated at Barnsley Grammar in Yorkshire in 1812.
+The second of five children, he was educated at Barnsley Grammar in Yorkshire.
 From 1822 to 1825 Harvey studied at Ackworth and afterwards became a chemist apprentice for David Doncaster of Sheffield.
 Upon Doncaster's death he trained at Thomas Southalls in Birmingham for eight years.
 In 1837 Harvey settled in Leeds as a chemist.
 He became an anti-slavery campaigner and philanthropist.

 Richard Reynolds

 In 1844 Richard Reynolds joined the company as an apprentice.
 He was born in 1829 and was the eldest son of an apothecary who died when the boy was only four years old.
 From 1850 to 1851 he attended the School of Pharmacy in London where he took first prizes in chemistry, materia medica and botany in a contest held by the pharmaceutical society.
 He then went to Mr. Henry Deane at Chapman for two years and returned to the Leeds business.
 In 1854 Richard Reynolds joined Thomas Harvey as a partner and the company then became Harvey & Reynolds.
 In 1861 the firm was joined by a Mr. Fowler and became Harvey, Reynolds & Fowler.
 By 1864 Thomas Harvey had retired (Noted in 1884).
 At the age of 72, he undertook an arduous journey to Canada on a Quaker mission but it exhausted him.
-He died on December 25 at his home at Ashwood, Headingley Lane.
+He died on 25 December at his home at Ashwood, Headingley Lane.
 Mr. Haw then joined the business and the company became Haw & Reynolds.
 In 1867 the business was listed as Haw, Reynolds, & Co.
 In 1883 Fredrick W Branson joined the business.
 An 1884 advertisement listed the partnership between Reynolds & Branson (late Harvey, Reynolds & co).